 - Auto-update the agent or settings from a network resource (HTTP or SMB): allows to set the path to the folder on a web or file server that the resident agent can self-update or obtain new settings from.
 See Updating the resident agent.

-- Data transfer method: allows to select one of the 3 available protocols using which the scan results are to be sent.
-If the Do not sent data option is set, the files will be saved to the current folder where the agent is installed (for the automatically deployed agent, it's C:\Windows\TNIRESIDENTAGENT\).
+- Data transfer method: allows to select one of the 4 available protocols using which the scan results are to be sent: FTP, SFTP, SMTP, SMB.
+Each protocol has its own set of settings.
+If no transfer protocol is selected (Do not send data), the files will be saved to the current folder where the agent is installed (for the automatically deployed agent, it's C:\Windows\TNIRESIDENTAGENT\).

 - Keep sent data in the 'Sent' folder: allows to disable automatic deletion of inventory files after they're sent.
 Files can be found in subfolder Sent inside the current folder where the agent is installed (for the automatically deployed agent, it's C:\Windows\TNIRESIDENTAGENT\Sent\).

 - Use the Export resident agent… button to place the agent's files into the folder of your choice for further manual deployment on remote computers.
-The files exported include a copy of the Windows agent (tniwinagent.exe), the settings file (tniwinagent.ini) and – if required by the agent according to the settings (see below) – 2 libraries (libeay32.dll and ssleay32.dll).
+The files exported are a copy of the Windows agent (tniwinagent.exe) and the settings file (tniwinagent.ini).

 If FTP proxy is enabled, encryption will not be used even if an FTPS address is specified in the URL field.